ropensci/roweb3/content/blog/2022-06-16-why-bother-writing-an-api-client/index.md

 Worth exploring are:

--   [Swagger Codegen](https://github.com/swagger-api/swagger-codegen/) that seems to offer R functionalities;
+-   [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/r) that seems to offer R functionalities;
 -   [crumpets](https://github.com/hrbrmstr/crumpets/) that was scaffolded using R.

 Now, of course not all APIs have an OpenAPI specification.